Jim89/lsca_group/BS1808_Group_Project_1_SO_Group_X.md

 __The overall profit is $520,222 with a standard deviation of 27,844.43 due to a 18% risk of overstocking.
 The average profit is lower than for Hong Kong, but the standard deviation is marginally smaller.__

 # Operational changes

+Question: What operational changes would you recommend to Wally to improve performance?
+Clearly list the expected benefits from each change.
+Please try and be very specific in terms of the changes and benefits in response to this question.

+(Longer version to be edited) To improve performance is to maximise profit.
+As profit is a function of overstocking costs and number ordered.
+Possibly: if possible, order similar styles with high variance together then customise.

 # Sourcing options